 Wiring the cap and resistor in parallel

 My personal preference (if opinion matters!) for general purposes and most pickup types.
-I find this to be a good blend of a natural sounding sweep and no sense of additional trebles added, but much further improves the volume pot sweep as a result.
-Very useable!
-The treble frequencies don't sound anywhere near as 'thin' as the cap only treble bleed method.
-Some would argue that wiring them in parallel can still sound thin and brittle further down the volume's sweep/taper, but my personal opinion after experimenting with this is that it is perhaps more down to other factors such as pickup type or pot value for example.
-As I haven't found this method to sound thin or brittle in any instance.
-With an audio taper pot, and let's say humbuckers, this treble bleed sounds really natural to my ear, and is a really useful tool to have at your fingertips.
+I find this to be a good blend of a natural sounding sweep and no sense of additional trebles added.
+The treble frequencies don't sound anywhere near as 'thin' as the cap only treble bleed method, by comparison.
+Some would argue that wiring them in parallel can still sound thin and brittle further down the volume's sweep/taper, or have a negative effect on the actual volume pots taper, but to be that sounds more like an unsuitable spec based on their signal chain factors, rather than a line drawn through parallel wired TBs as a whole.
+With an audio taper pot, and let's say humbuckers and 500k pots, this treble bleed sounds really natural to my ear, and is a really useful tool to have at your fingertips.
 A single coil 'may' start to sound a bit thinner further down the pot taper, but again with factors like amp choice and settings, pickup type and materials used, pot taper quality, I personally feel this has too many factors to argue for or against.
 Splitting hairs and ultimately without knowing the exact context of someones opinion it's impossible to gauge!
 So if you want to experiment for yourself, attach two wires to your volume pot input and output lugs ( with crocodile clips for example could be useful for this) and switch between the different types.
 Try playing them through your own rig, always the best method.
 Personally, if you are totally new to treble bleed mods, the parallel wired cap and resistor would be my recommended starting point.
-Overall it seems to be the most popular and most requested style, and a fairly 'safe' cap and resistor value spec of .001uF and 120kohm is a great well rounded choice.
+Overall it seems to be the most popular and most requested style, and a fairly 'safe' cap and resistor value spec of .001uF and 100kOhm or 120kohm is a great well rounded choice.
 I've made literally hundreds of these to this spec and the feedback from customers is always good.
 I also hear good things about the 'Suhr' spec parallel treble bleed which is a 680pF cap and 150kohm resistor, as well as Fender's factory treble bleed spec of .0012uF capacitor and a 150kOhm resistor

 Wiring a capacitor and resistor in series